 - 9.6.1 Thesis Asset Management Limited is authorised and regulated by the Financial Conduct Authority. - 9.6.2 The ACD may terminate the investment management agreement at any time by giving written notice to the Investment Manager.
 In addition, the ACD may terminate the investment management agreement with immediate effect if it is in the interests of Shareholders.
-The Investment Manager may terminate the investment management agreement by giving not less than three months' prior written notice to the ACD. - 9.6.3 The principal business activity of TAM is as a provider of investment management services. - 9.6.4 The Investment Manager is connected with the ACD, as it is in the same corporate group as the ACD.
+The Investment Manager may terminate the investment management agreement by giving not less than three months' prior written notice to the ACD. - 9.6.3 The principal business activity of TAM is as a provider of investment management services. - 9.6.4 Thesis Asset Management Limited is the only Investment Manager connected with the ACD, as it is in the same group as the ACD.